 ---How can we broaden financial and other types of support so that more fact-based independent media organizations and journalists can not only survive, but collectively grow into a vibrant, powerful and resilient media sector?

-The rich and dynamic conversations crystallized certain guiding principles that led to some specific action steps and commitments.
+Participants were quickly confronted with the challenge of how to make survival work for institutions now, while also thinking expansively about the future.
+The results were ideas and actions that fall into three broad categories.
+We did indeed spend considerable time on our most immediate problem reflected in the section titled “How to Get the Money… and Who From.”
+We also considered the immediate and longer-term issues seen in the section “Building Infrastructure to Support Individual Journalists, Outlets and the Sector”.

+Most agreed, however, that the heart of our conversation, and the real heart of the independent journalism sector, ended up being “Audience and Community.”

 The main themes that emerged were as follows:

 Engage the Audience/Empower the Community.
 It soon became clear that in such a varied and broad conversation analyzing the many players and challenges in the independent journalism world, for many, “audience” and “community” was, or became, the real center and true heart of the independent news ecosystem.